MasoodGit/Udp5/README.md

 # Front End Nanodegree Neighbourhood Project
-This is a single plage application featuring map of a neighbourhood and lets us explore places in this location. we can find out the address and rating of the place.
+This is a single page application featuring map of a neighbourhood and lets us explore places in this location. we can find out the address and rating of the place.